kpalania1/gdev-ai-cpu-inference-benchmark/README.md

 ## Recommended: Core Pinning (Modern Systems)

 To reduce scheduling noise and to match the results reported in the preprint, run the benchmark with core pinning.
-For a system with $N$ physical cores
+For a system with $N$ physical cores and to avoids hyperthread scheduling interference.

 Example for a 24-core system:

 ``` bash
 taskset -c 0-23 python run_cpu_inference_benchmark.py
 ```

-Core pinning avoids hyperthread scheduling interference.

 ------------------------------------------------------------------------